femarko/URL_short/README.md

 # URL Shortener
-A clean, modular FastAPI application for shortening URLs using TinyURL.
+Asynchronous FastAPI-based service that shortens URLs using the TinyURL API and redirects by ID via a local database.
 Built with a DDD-inspired architecture, type-checked interfaces, and layered separation of concerns.
 ## Features
 - FastAPI-based REST API with async support
 - Two main endpoints:
-  - POST /: Saves original and shortened URLs to DB
+  - `POST /`: Saves original and shortened URLs to DB
-    - Returns 201 Created if new URL added
+    - Returns `201 Created` if new URL added
-    - Returns 200 OK if URL already exists
+    - Returns `200 OK` if URL already exists
-  - GET /{id}: Redirects to the original URL via 307 Temporary Redirect
+  - `GET /{id}`: Redirects to the original URL via 307 Temporary Redirect
 - TinyURL service integration
 - PostgreSQL as the primary database
 - PGAdmin available for DB inspection